Turbidity Curtain FAQs

 3) Picture a parachute in the water.
 With enough current, a poorly anchored curtain system will take flight and can lead to serious liability issues.

-For more information, see Turbidity Curtain: Only as Strong as It's Weakest Anchor.
-See also Silt Barrier Accessories
+For more information, see Turbidity Curtain: Only as Strong as Its Weakest Anchor.
+See also Barrier and Boom Accessories.

 We do have patch kits available, depending on the nature, location, and extent of the tear on your curtain.
 We can also offer advice on how best to care for your curtain, for damage prevention and longer use-life.